nabs2011/nabs2011.github.io/_projects/imposters.md

 featured_image: '/images/imposter/imposter_image.png'
 ---

-![image-center](/images/imposter/imposter_image.png){: width="650" }

 _This post is my opinion and is not an adequate replacement for professional medical advice.
 If you’re feeling down, please seek out a relevant medical practitioner._

+![image-center](/images/imposter/imposter_image.png){: width="650" }

+_Image Credit: Scott Young_

 ### What is it?